Phalcode/gamevault-docs/docs/server-docs/user-management.md

 Upon registration of the initial admin user, the GameVault server will automatically grant administrative permissions to the user.
 This ensures that the admin user has the necessary privileges to administrate the server.

+## Recovering Access to Admin User after Role Misconfiguration

 If the admin user was misconfigured to not have admin permissions or if the user already exists, the server will automatically grant admin permissions to that user upon startup.
 This ensures that the admin user has the correct permissions even if there are configuration errors or existing users.

-By automatically assigning admin permissions, GameVault simplifies the setup process and ensures that the admin user has the appropriate access levels from the start.

-## Recovering Access to Admin User
+## Recovering Access to Admin User after Password Loss

 In the event that the server owner gets locked out of the admin user account due to password loss or other reasons, the GameVault Server provides a way to recover access.